-Drug abuse and poor eating habits is kind of a double blow.
+Drug abuse and poor eating habits are kinds of a double blow.
 Why?
 First, abusing drugs or alcohol isn’t healthy for the body.
-These substances wreak havoc on the body by breaking down nutrients, suppressing the appetite and creating gastrointestinal problems.
+These substances wreak havoc on the body by breaking down nutrients, suppressing the appetite and treating gastrointestinal problems.
 Second, the lifestyle that is a byproduct of drug or alcohol abuse isn’t exactly healthy.
-A person consumed by using these substances are rarely concerned about their health.
+A person consumed by using these substances is rarely concerned about their health.
 They may eat too much or too little, and when they do eat, it’s hardly the picture of health.

 How Nutrition Boosts Recovery